 To accurately and fairly compare these two UV-Vis microvolume spectrophotometers, a series of double-stranded DNA dilutions at various concentrations in HPLC grade water was tested using the appropriate mode on each instrument.
 Reference concentrations were also determined, and the performance was evaluated using nicotinic acid.

-The DS-11 Series demonstrated a wider dynamic range and enhanced sensitivity over the NanoDropTM One.
+The DS-11 Series demonstrated a wider dynamic range and enhanced sensitivity over the Thermo Fisher NanoDrop™ One spectrophotometer.
 It also offers markedly improved flexibility and functionality for users to improve measurements of both routine and complex samples (see technical note below).

 In keeping with the company’s drive to build an instrument that enhances usability and functionality for end-users, the DS-11 Series is also equipped with an optional fluorometer.
 This enables ultra-sensitive fluorescence quantitation to sub-picogram per microliter concentrations.
-The NanoDropTM One, meanwhile, is not enabled with fluorescence capabilities.
+The Thermo Fisher NanoDrop™ One spectrophotometer, meanwhile, is not enabled with fluorescence capabilities.

 UV-Vis Spectrophotometry with DeNovix